ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/java-api-usage.md

 import entities from '!!raw-loader!./entities.drawio';
 import architecture from '!!raw-loader!./architecture.drawio';

-The following article describes the practical implementation of main concepts of Kadai, explained in the [Overview](./overview.md).
+The following article describes the practical implementation of main concepts of TASKANA, explained in the [Overview](./overview.md).
 Please be familiar with the contents of the Overview in order to understand this article.

 ## Where to find entities and operations on them
 The Overview describes [entities](./overview.md#taskana-entities) and [operations on them](./overview.md#operations-on-entities).

 The Task, Classification and Workbasket as well as related entities can be found in ``pro.taskana.task.api.models``, ``pro.taskana.classification.api.models``, ``pro.taskana.workbasket.api.models``.
-Besides Tasks, Classifications and Workbaskets, Kadai also operates using summary objects: TaskSummaries, ClassificationSummaries and WorkbasketSummaries.
+Besides Tasks, Classifications and Workbaskets, TASKANA also operates using summary objects: TaskSummaries, ClassificationSummaries and WorkbasketSummaries.
 They represent the same concepts as Tasks, Classifications and Workbaskets.
 Each summary object refers to a full entity, but only contains the most important information.
 For example, a TaskSummary with id 1234 refers to the Task with the id 1234.
 However, the TaskSummary does not contain the Attachment of the Task as well as some other information.
 The summary objects can be found in the same package as the complete entity interfaces.

 Creating, Deleting and Updating can be done using TaskService, ClassificationService and WorkbasketService.
 The Services can be found in`` pro.taskana.task.api``, ``pro.taskana.classification.api``, ``pro.taskana.workbasket.api``.
 The corresponding queries can be also found in these packages.
 They are called  TaskQuery, ClassificationQuery and WorkbasketQuery.

 ## The core of the Java-API

-Below is the diagramm that shows different packages that make up the Java-API of Kadai.
+Below is the diagramm that shows different packages that make up the Java-API of TASKANA.
 They can be found in the ``lib/taskana-core`` folder
 <Drawio content={simpleGraph} />
 <br />